TRManderson/trm.io/_posts/2017-01-29-structural-subtyping-python.md

 ---
 layout: post
-title:  "A Python-esque Type System for Python: Static Ducks"
+title:  "A Python-esque Type System for Python: Duck Typing Statically"
-date:   2017-01-29 18:05:00 +1000
+date:   2017-01-29 18:15:00 +1000
 categories: python types mypy
 ---

 I think the Mypy static type checker is a fantastic initiative, and absolutely love it.
 My one complaint is that it relies a little too much on subclassing for determining compatibility.
-This post discussess
+This post discusses nominal vs. structural subtyping, duck typing and how it relates to structural subtyping, subtyping in Mypy, and using abstract base classes in lieu of a structural subtyping system.
+(Can you say "structural subtyping"?)

 Nominative and Structural Subtyping
 -----------------------------------